DavidFornander/infra-metrics/readme.md

 3. One place to check uptime
 4. One place to understand who owns what

-This is the beginning of real operational maturity.

 ---

 ## How You Will Use This Repo (Practical Flow)